 Also periodically, as they grow, they will shed their exoskeleton.
 It’s important you leave this exoskeleton inside the tank as they will consume this to restock on essential minerals.

-Finally the last thing you need to know about caring for them is that they are also very sensitive to ammonia spikes.
-So you should ensure you water parameters stay stable at all times.
+Finally, the last thing you need to know about caring for them is that they are also very sensitive to ammonia spikes.
+So you should ensure your water parameters stay stable at all times.
 The larger your aquarium the easier it is going to be for you to maintain this.

 Cherry Shrimp Breeding